 - Good source of Vitamins C and K

 - Excellent source of dietary fiber

 - High in zinc, iron, and folate

 - Low in calories

 Romanesco broccoli feels soft and bumpy because of the spiky surface.

-the spiky surface.
-FUN FACT Thomas Jefferson planted Romanesco broccoli at his Monticello estate in the 1780s using Italian seeds!
+Thomas Jefferson planted Romanesco broccoli at his Monticello estate in the 1780s using Italian seeds!